 While these are more anecdotal indicators than official indicators, there are more concrete ways to tell if your ISP is throttling you.
 While none of the tests would likely stand up in court, they’ll at least reassure you that you’re not just paranoid.
 (Well, at least about the throttling thing.)

 The Internet Health Test checks your connection for signs of any type of degradation.
+The site that hosts the Internet Health Test also hosts a petition to encourage the naming of pro-Net Neutrality candidates to the U.S. Federal Communication Commission.

 The test indicates whether your ISP’s connections to networks where popular content and services are hosted show any congestion.
 If one connection is noticeably slower than the others, there is a good chance your ISP may be throttling content from that network.